norvig/paip-lisp/docs/chapter25.md

 1. To avoid typing in the same expression twice.
 !!!(p) {:.numlist}

-2. To avoid Computing the same expression twice.
+2. To avoid computing the same expression twice.
 !!!(p) {:.numlist}

 3. When the name would be useful documentation.